Riley Greene Player Props: Tigers vs. Orioles

-On Saturday, Riley Greene (on the back of going 1-for-4) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 7:05 PM ET.
+The Detroit Tigers and Riley Greene, who went 0-for-3 last time out, take on Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Orioles.
+He had a hitless showing in his previous game (0-for-3) against the Orioles.

 Riley Greene Game Info & Props vs. the Orioles